 One of England’s most successful cricket captains, Andrew Strauss persevered through many difficult moments in his extensive career, but none as challenging as the personal loss of his wife.
-After she lost her battle with cancer in 2018, Andrew created the Ruth Strauss Foundation, which in 2020 he raised funds despite the Covid-19 pandemic, through appealing to a virtual crowd instead of in-person events.
+After she lost her battle with cancer in 2018, Andrew created the Ruth Strauss Foundation, which in 2020 he raised funds despite the Covid-19 pandemic, by appealing to a virtual crowd instead of in-person events.

-Discussing how he found the mental strength to carry on, personally and professionally, at events Andrew resonates with all manner of audiences.
+Discussing how he found the mental strength to carry on, personally and professionally, at events, Andrew resonates with all manner of audiences.

 Many people take on the role of a leader in life, however, how many are good at it?
 As a leader, there is a fine balance of authority, team awareness and relatability to be achieved.
 At the helm of all groups, be it in the boardroom or a social club, there is a key figure who supports the success of the team.

-Sports captains have led their teams in high pressure environments, through damaging defeats to unprecedented success.
+Sports captains have led their teams in high-pressure environments, through damaging defeats to unprecedented success.
 Called on to transfer their on-pitch managerial qualities to corporate environments, at events sports captain’s offer implementable advice to audiences.